handley-lab/anesthetic/README.rst

 Features
 --------

-- Both samples and plotting axes are stored as a ``pandas.DataFrame``, which makes for easy access and modification
+- Both samples and plotting axes are stored as a ``pandas.DataFrame``, which makes for easy access and modification.
-- No overlapping tick labels in large plots
+- No overlapping tick labels in large plots.
+- Sensible color scheme for plotting nearly flat distributions.

 To Do
 -----
 - Fix nlive
-- multiple nested sampler input formats (MultiNest, Dynesty, NeuralNest)
-- Read multiple MCMC chains
-- Implement live point reading for multinest
 - Histograms as alternative to KDE